csonde/BatterinRam/README.md

 The algorithm is not optimal in any sense of the word.
 This is more like a “proof of concept” rather than a “cover all grounds”.

 ## Requirements
 [OpenCV](https://opencv.org/) should be installed on the system.
-A window handler should also be present through which OpenCV van create windows.
+A window handler should also be present through which OpenCV can create windows.

 ## Usage
 ~~~